 Details of licences granted for hackney carriages, hackney carriage drivers, private hire vehicles, private hire drivers and private hire operators are available through Public Access - there is also an extract of the register of hackney carriage and private hire drivers.

-If this was in a hackney carriage or taxi, you should check with the police as the driver is required to hand in lost property.
+If this was in a hackney carriage you should check with the proprietor of the vehicle or the police as the proprietor is required to hand in lost property to the police, any articles not taken by the police are to be retained for a period of 28 days.

 If this was in a private hire vehicle, you should check with the company/operator they are run by, as the driver is to hand any items to them.
 They should then be able to identify lost property using details from your booking, to see which drivers did which jobs.